ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Then, the following applies for each admin scope entry intended to express authorization information for an Administrator, as defined in this document.

-* The object identifier ("Toid") is specialized as either of the following, and specifies a group name pattern P for the admin scope entry.
+* The object identifier ("Toid") is specialized as either of the following and specifies a group name pattern P for the admin scope entry.

    - Wildcard pattern: "Toid" is specialized as the CBOR simple value `true` (0xf5), specifying the wildcard pattern.
 That is, any group name matches with this group name pattern.